 Strain the broth, removing the veggies and thyme sprig.
 This step is somewhat optional.
 You can see I left mine in.
 But these ingredients, a mirepoix if you will, are typically strained.

-Transfer the broth back to the stock pot, turn the heat to medium-high heat, and add in the potatoes.
+Transfer the broth back to the stock pot, turn the heat to medium-high, and add in the potatoes.
 Bring it to a boil and then reduce to a simmer, cooking the potatoes until they are tender.
-About 5 minutes.
+This will take about 5 minutes.

 Using a potato masher, mash up the potatoes in the pot.
 How much you mash them is a personal choice.
 I like a lot of potato cubes in my chowder.
 If you don't, that is okay.
 It's wrong, but I forgive you.
 Not really.